Survivorship: Bladder Health After Cancer

 - Pain with urination.

-- Urinary urgency is the sudden feeling that you need to urinate, and at times you may not be able to hold your urine.
+- Urinary urgency - the sudden feeling that you need to urinate, and at times you may not be able to hold your urine.

 - Frequent urination during the day or night-time.